Keith D Renshaw

 Clinical Psychology: Anxiety, stress/trauma reactions, and interpersonal relationships; scalable solutions to promote mental health

-Dr. Renshaw’s own clinical expertise is in cognitive-behavioral therapy for anxiety disorders, trauma reactions, and couples’ distress.
+Dr. Renshaw’s clinical expertise is in cognitive-behavioral therapy for anxiety disorders, trauma reactions, and couples’ distress.
 He has performed clinical work in a variety of settings, including outpatient clinics, inpatient hospitals, schools, and VA Medical Centers.
 He has also supervised numerous graduate students in the delivery of cognitive-behavioral therapy for anxiety, depression, PTSD, and couples’ problems.

 In 2020, Dr. Renshaw led the formation and launch of the Military, Veterans, & Families Initiative at Mason.
 This work seeks to leverage Mason's resources as the largest and most diverse public research university in the region to serve the military and veteran population.
 The efforts center on education, research, training/workforce development, and direct services.
 More information can be found here.

-My prior research focuses on individual and interpersonal reactions to stress, trauma, and anxiety.
+Much of my research has focused on individual and interpersonal reactions to stress, trauma, and anxiety.
 The bulk of my research in this area has been devoted to understanding individuals’ and couples’ reactions to deployment in general, and to symptoms of combat-related posttraumatic stress disorder (PTSD) in particular, in military couples.
 I have also focused on other stressors (e.g., sexual assault, deployment, COVID-19, and racism and racial trauma).
-Although I continue to publish and mentor students in this area, I am not actively leading projects of my own in this domain.

 * denotes student under my supervision

-*Martin, L. N., *Giff, S. T., *Ribeiro, S., & Renshaw, K. D. (in press).
+*Martin, L. N., *Giff, S. T., *Ribeiro, S., & Renshaw, K. D. (2024).
 Changes in relationship quality in the COVID-19 pandemic: Associations with pandemic stressors and couple communication.
-American Journal of Family Therapy.
+American Journal of Family Therapy, 52, 176-192.

 Fredman, S. J., Le, Y., Renshaw, K. D., & Allen, E. S. (2022).
 Longitudinal associations among service members’ PTSD symptoms, partner accommodation, and partner distress.
 Behavior Therapy, 53, 1161-1174.